PyConPL/Book/2017/presentations/with_python_security/text.md

 5. A8 Cross-Site Request Forgery (CSRF)
 6. A10 Unvalidated Redirects and Forwards

-We are using a well know framework, which is really good, unless we or our developers do something stupid, because AngularJS mitigates or even handles all of those issues.
+We are using a well-known framework, which is really good, unless we or our developers do something stupid, because AngularJS mitigates or even handles all of those issues.